-There is a $125 nonrefundable application fee for each term.
+There is a $125 nonrefundable concurrent enrollment application fee for each term.
+International students are assessed an additional $150 application fee prior to arrival for F-1 visa processing.
 For classes with a secondary lab section, an additional $100 is charged (see "fee with lab" below).
 Please note that fees may be subject to change.
 You are responsible for ensuring that your application is reviewed and approved in a timely manner.
 Please review the instructions for application before submitting your application.

 |Units||Fee||Fee with Lab|

 |over 6 units||No. of units times $655/unit||No. of units times $655/unit + $100|

 - All class refund requests that are received before the add/drop deadline are processed after the 5th week of classes.

 - You will receive a full refund of your class fees if your application is rejected.
 If you wish to apply for another class and transfer your fees, please see “Enrollment Approval & Changes: Add/Drop” in the next section.

 - All refund requests are subject to a $50 processing fee per class.
 (This fee is waived if your application is rejected.)